 The emotion of anger is aroused when a person feels a threat to his sense of self, that is, when he feels belittled by the words or actions of another.
 However, the very act of displaying anger has the effect of bringing shame upon him and diminishing his stature in the eyes of others.
 The anger that he feels is driven by the desire to take revenge upon the source of his hurt.
 However, he has indulged himself in a motivation that is itself forbidden by the Torah.

 טז = אֱוִיל בַּיּוֹם יִוָּדַע כַּעְסוֹ וְכֹסֶה קָלוֹן עָרוּם

-The anger of a fool becomes known on the very same day,
+(16) The anger of a fool becomes known on the very same day,

 The proverb contrasts the reaction of a foolish man and a clever man when experiencing anger.
 The fool makes no effort at restraining himself or even delaying his response to another day when he has had time to think it over.
 Thus, he brings shame upon himself by immediately making his feelings and his inadequacies known to everybody in the vicinity.
 The clever man is shrewd enough to keep quiet and cover up his shame.